siddharthkoti/Generic-TrieTree/README.md

   * Basic functions like insert, search, remove, traverse, keys are implemented.

-  * Operator '[]' is overloaded to insert a key-value pair to the trie-tree is it does not exist and also retrive value for the given key.
+  * Operator '[]' is overloaded to insert a key-value pair to the trie-tree if it does not exist and also retrive value for the given key.

   * An Iterator is implemeted that extends std::input_iterator_tag so as to work with few STL algorithms like find, find_if, for_each, count, count_if, copy, copy_if, lexicographical_compare, begin(), end().